vpunkadam/on-call-generator/README.md

 - The scheduler handles months that span multiple weeks (e.g., if the 1st isn't a Monday)
 - All times are in EST
-- The system uses random selection among equally qualified candidates
+- Tier 2 uses daily rotation with random selection among available candidates
+- Tier 3 and Upgrade use weekly rotation with fair distribution
 - PTO takes precedence over fair rotation rules
+- Weekly shifts run Monday through Sunday